ydb-platform/ydb/ydb/docs/yql/docs_yfm/docs/en/yql-core/syntax/_includes/select/limit_offset.md

 ## LIMIT and OFFSET {#limit-offset}

-`LIMIT` limits the output to the specified number of rows.
+`LIMIT`: limits the output to the specified number of rows.
 By default, the output is not restricted.

-`OFFSET` specifies the offset from the beginning (in rows).
+`OFFSET`: specifies the offset from the beginning (in rows).
 By default, it's zero.

 **Examples**